Icinga/icinga-doc/markdown/de/sample-cgi.md

 # STATUS FILE
 # This is where the current status of all monitored services and
-# hosts is stored.
-Its contents are read and processed by the CGIs.
 # The contents of the status file are deleted every time Icinga
 # restarts.
 # Icinga 2 provides this file through its compat component, if enabled.